PROCESS IMPROVEMENT PROGRESS CHARTS

-For a process improvement study, progress process charts are to be made.
+In a process improvement study, improvement progress charts are to be made.

 Maynard and Stegmerten